VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 #### 4.1.4 Separation requirements

-Aircraft shall be separated on departure in compliance with standard IFR departure separation minima, standard wake turbulence separation or RE-CAT.
+Aircraft shall be separated on departure in compliance with standard IFR departure separation minima, ICAO standard wake turbulence separation.

 Succeeding aircraft on the same SID shall be separated by a minimum of 2 minutes.